-Social Studies Topics (SS650, SS651, SS652) (1 credit, 1/2 credit, 1/4 credit)
+Social Studies Topics (SS650) (1 credit)

 This course provides students an opportunity to study selected social science topics from the following areas: economics, law, psychology, sociology and/or contemporary issues.
 Students will use a variety of print and non-print sources and will analyze a variety of issues throughout the year.
 Students will develop critical thinking skills and perspectives to better understand the world around them.